Skip to content

 As a result of her post questioning her church’s promotion of an LGBT event, Dr. Räsänen was accused of “hate speech.”
 Even though the tweet remains published on Twitter because it did not violate the platform’s own “hate speech” rules, Finland’s prosecutor general started pursuing criminal charges against Dr. Räsänen.

 A few months after the tweet was posted, authorities opened an investigation into whether it constituted a crime of “ethnic agitation.”
-Section 10 of the Criminal Code of Finland says a person can be charged with “ethnic agitation” if they spread “an expression of opinion or another message where a certain group is threatened, defamed or insulted on the basis of its race, skin color, birth status, national or ethnic origin, religion or belief, sexual orientation or disability or a comparable basis.”
+Section 10 of the Criminal Code of Finland says a person can be charged with “agitation against a minority group” if they spread “an expression of opinion or another message where a certain group is threatened, defamed or insulted on the basis of its race, skin color, birth status, national or ethnic origin, religion or belief, sexual orientation or disability or a comparable basis.”

-Three days after authorities opened their initial investigation into the tweet, the prosecutor general requested investigations into a pamphlet Dr. Räsänen had been asked to write in 2004 regarding her church’s teaching on human sexuality.
+Three days after authorities opened their initial investigation into the tweet, the prosecutor general requested investigations into a pamphlet Dr. Räsänen had written in 2004 regarding her church’s teaching on human sexuality.
 This investigation also led to a criminal charge against the Rev. Dr. Juhana Pohjola, chairman of the International Lutheran Council, for publishing the pamphlet.

-In April 2021, Finland’s prosecutor general brought three criminal charges against Dr. Räsänen—one for the 2004 pamphlet, one for the 2019 tweet, and a third for engaging in a debate about human sexuality on a 2019 radio show.
+In April 2021, Finland’s prosecutor general brought three criminal charges against Dr. Räsänen—one for the 2004 pamphlet, one for the 2019 tweet, and a third for engaging in a debate about human sexuality on a 2019 live radio debate.

 “I cannot accept that voicing my religious beliefs could mean imprisonment,” Dr. Räsänen said following the charges.
 “I do not consider myself guilty of threatening, slandering, or insulting anyone.
 My statements were all based on the Bible’s teachings on marriage and sexuality.
 I will defend my right to confess my faith, so that no one else would be deprived of their right to freedom of religion and speech.”